Benefits of Mint Leaves, Pudina

 7. Keeps Respiratory Disorders at Bay : This strong flavoured herb is known to clear the congestion and give relief from respiratory disorders.
 Moreover its vitamin A (10% of RDA) and vitamin C (20.25%) serve as an additional boost to bring relief from cough, sore throat and also cold.
 Doubtlessly that’s the reason why mint is used in oils and ointments.

 8. Immune Boosting Benefits : The antioxidants, vitamin A and Vitamin C, protect your cells from harmful damage of free radicals.
-These if not stripped off the right way, can damage your organs and lead to chronic diseases like heart disease, diabetes, cancer, liver disorders etc. So including mint will help boost immune power.
+These if not stripped off the right way, can damage your organs and lead to chronic diseases like heart disease, diabetes, cancer, liver disorders etc. So including mint in the form of Mint Drink will help boost immune power.

 How Can I Include Raw Mint Leaves in My Diet?